disposable-email-domains/disposable-email-domains/.github/ISSUE_TEMPLATE/add-domain-request.md

 ---

 **Is this domain really used by disposable email provider?
-Show us screenshots if possible.**
+Show us screenshots.**

 Specifically, please tell us where one can generate a disposable email address which uses that domain, so the maintainers can verify it.
+Include screenshots.

 **Can you create a PR yourself instead of an issue?**